 The declining profitability of old types of attacks is forcing cybercriminals to seek new targets, including among industrial organizations.
 In parallel, the intelligence services of many countries are actively involved in the development of espionage techniques and cyber-terrorist attacks on industrial facilities.

 Information security problems in industrial companies are relatively new, so the existing threats are underestimated.
-This negatively affects the decision making and danger assessment by the management.
+This negatively affects the decision-making and danger assessment by management.

 Most professional industrial cybersecurity incident reports are difficult to understand and lack important details about OT systems.
 This situation increases the vulnerability of systems to real attacks.